Proven-Paradox/shaper-system/Handbook.md

 Effect: When you use this Attack, you make two Offense rolls and resolve them separately.
 You may strike one enemy twice or two enemies once.
 Description: A pair of quick strikes.
 This could be striking with a pair of daggers, swiping with two claws, a small flurry of kicks, swiping back and forth with a hatchet, and similar multistrikes.

+#### Draining Strike
+Attack
+Action: Major
+Prerequisites: None
+Range: Short
+Targets: 1 enemy
+Cost: 3 MP
+Damage: x1 (Physical)
+Effect: If you successfully hit your target, they move -3 points on the Regen/Degen track, down to a minimum of -5.
+Description: An attack that deals lingering damage to the target.
+This can be a slice that causes bleeding, coating your weapon in venom before attack, biting with venomous fangs, or similar attacks.

 #### Elemental Blast
 Spell [Elemental] [Careful] [Fire/Ice/Earth/Sky/Light/Dark]
 Action: Major